skanza219/Overleaf/README.md

 this presentation is about positive thinking and positive behavior.
 Difference between negative mind or positive mind .
-Daily habits for a positive mindset
+Daily habits for a positive mindset. read inspiring books... benefits of positive thinking...